 Business successor to C. Runs most of the world’s banking, insurance and accounting software on hardware.
 Makes you throw out everything you thought you knew about computers, which means consultants who write this language make tons of money.

 Saw the code people were writing in C/C++ and decided to make it easier to write parallel code without breaking things.
-Equivalent to sun breaking through the clouds after 40 days of rain for many C++ systems developpers.
+Equivalent to sun breaking through the clouds after 40 days of rain for many C++ systems developers.

 First programming language of many elder programmers because it shipped with a bunch of old computer systems and it was easy to modify games with it.